Tests and treatments

 You will be admitted to the Cardiology Department.
 You need to have fasted: that means at least two hours for clear fluids (only water, tea and coffee), at least six hours for a light meal and dairy products and at least eight hours for a regular meal.
 Medication may be taken as agreed with the physician.

 You will be given a surgical gown to wear.
-Blood samples will be collected and the nurse places an IV line in your arm to administer medication later.
+Blood samples will be collected and the nurse will place an IV line in your arm to administer medication later.
 The procedure is performed in the cardiac catheterisation room.

 You will lay down on the examination table and you will have sticky electrodes placed to monitor your heart rhythm.
 Two larger adhesive patches are placed for the conduction of shocks, if necessary.
 You will be given antibiotics through the IV drip as protection against infection.
 An area of skin on the left shoulder measuring 10 by 10 cm is shaved and disinfected, and adhesive sterile sheets are placed around it.
 A local anaesthetic is injected to numb the skin and the underlying subcutaneous tissue.
 The physician makes a small incision of 4 cm.
 A small vein between the muscles is identified that allows for the delivery of one or two electrodes to the heart.
 If the blood vessel is not sufficient, the physician pricks a larger vein under the collar bone.